 long ndec2nlong(long x) converts a number of decimal digits to a number of words.
 Returns $1 + floor(x \times BITS_IN_LONG log_2 10)$.

-long ndec2prec(long x) converts a number of decimal digits to a number of codewords.
-This is equal to 2 + ndec2nlong(x).
+long ndec2prec(long x) converts a number of decimal digits to a number of bits.

 long ndec2nbits(long x) convers a number of decimal digits to a number of bits.